AKSW/sante/readme.md

 Service up and running ;-) ...
 ```
 You can now access and query your knowledge graph at [http://localhost:8080](http://localhost:8080).
-Notice that in the example above we also include RDFS, RDF and OWL ontologies, that's because we need their information for correctly instatiate FOAF ontology.
+Notice that in the example above we also include RDFS, RDF and OWL ontologies, that's because we need their information for correctly instantiate FOAF ontology.
-In case the SPARQL endpoint does not contain all necessary informaiton, SANTé will not be capable of retrieving or searching for it and will display the information as ```Unavailable```.
+In case the SPARQL endpoint does not contain all necessary information, SANTé will not be capable of retrieving or searching for it and will display the information as ```Unavailable```.

-2) Download one of the availabes SANTé runnable jar files.
+2) Download one of the available SANTé runnable jar files.

 Download the jar here [https://github.com/AKSW/sante/releases](https://github.com/AKSW/sante/releases)